Kansas City, Missouri: Economy

 The federal government is the largest employer in the Kansas City metro area, with more than 146 agencies.
 Kansas City is one of ten regional office cities for the US government.
 The Internal Revenue Service maintains a large service center in Kansas City that occupies nearly 1.4 e6sqft.
 It is one of only two sites to process paper returns.
 The IRS has approximately 2,700 full-time employees in Kansas City, growing to 4,000 during tax season.
 The General Services Administration has more than 800 employees.
 Most are at the Bannister Federal Complex in South Kansas City.
 The Bannister Complex housed the Kansas City Plant, which is a National Nuclear Security Administration facility operated by Honeywell.
 The Kansas City Plant has since been moved to a new location on Botts Road.
 Honeywell employs nearly 2,700 at the Kansas City Plant, which produces and assembles 85% of the non-nuclear components of the United States nuclear bomb arsenal.
 The Social Security Administration has more than 1,700 employees in the metro, with more than 1,200 at its downtown Mid-America Program Service Center (MAMPSC).

 One of the largest US drug manufacturing plants is the Sanofi-Aventis plant in south Kansas City on a campus developed by Ewing Kauffman's Marion Laboratories.
 It has been developing academic and economic institutions related to animal health sciences, with Manhattan, Kansas at one end of the Kansas City Animal Health Corridor, and Kansas City hosting the National Bio and Agro-Defense Facility which researches animal diseases.
 The Stowers Institute for Medical Research engages in medical basic science research, working with Open University and University of Kansas Medical Center in a joint Interdisciplinary Graduate Program in Biomedical Science (IGPBS).

 Agriculture companies include Dairy Farmers of America, the largest dairy co-op in the United States.
 The National Association of Intercollegiate Athletics and The National Association of Basketball Coaches are based in Kansas City.

 The Kansas City Federal Reserve Bank opened a new building in 2008 near Union Station.
 Missouri is the only state to have two of the 12 Federal Reserve Bank headquarters, with the second in St. Louis.
 Kansas City's effort to get the bank was helped by former mayor James A. Reed, who as senator, broke a tie to pass the Federal Reserve Act.

-The national headquarters for the Veterans of Foreign Wars is headquartered just south of Downtown.
+The national headquarters for the Veterans of Foreign Wars is located just south of Downtown.

 With a Gross Metropolitan Product of $41.68 billion in 2004, Kansas City's (Missouri side only) economy makes up 20.5% of Missouri's gross state product.
 In 2014, Kansas City was ranked #6 for real estate investment.

 Three international law firms, Lathrop & Gage, Stinson Leonard Street, and Shook, Hardy & Bacon are based in the city.